bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 ----------------------------------------------

-Once the provenance metadata for your COMPSs application has been generated, you have the possibility of publishing your results in `WorkflowHub <https://workflowhub.eu/>`_, the FAIR workflow registry, where a DOI can be generated, so your results can be cited in a scientific paper using a permanent reference.
+Once the provenance metadata for your COMPSs application has been generated, you have the possibility of publishing your results (i.e. both the workflow and the workflow run) in `WorkflowHub <https://workflowhub.eu/>`_, the FAIR workflow registry, where a DOI can be generated, so your results can be cited in a scientific paper using a permanent reference.
 Detailed documentation on how to use the WorkflowHub web site can be found in their `Documentation <https://about.workflowhub.eu/docs/>`_ section.